mapache-salvaje/server-side-data/TUTORIAL.md

 - `pageSizeOptions` lets users choose how many rows to see per page
 - `disableRowSelectionOnClick` prevents row selection when clicking cells

-## 9. Adding the UI wrapper
+## 16. Adding the UI wrapper

-Wrap everything in a nice container:
+Wrap everything in a container:

 ```typescript
 return (